 The mast lubricant is a blue-colored mineral oil specifically designed for telescoping masts and their operating environment that is contained in a 16 oz capped plastic bottle.
-The mast lubricant is to be used on regular basis to insure smooth operation and prolong useful life of the mast.
+The mast lubricant is only required in only harsh conditions to ensure smooth operation and prolong useful life of the mast.
 Refer to 4.3.1 Mast Cleaning and Lubrication for recommended use.